-Adani Enterprises, Adani Power, other group shares fall amid report Adanis in talks with IHC for capital fusion
+Adani Enterprises, Adani Power, other group shares fall amid report Adanis in talks with IHC for capital infusion

 Shares of Adani group companies such as Adani Enterprises, Adani Power, Adani Ports & SEZ and Adani Green Energy fell up to 5 per cent in Tuesday's trade amid reports the group has been in talks since last week with Abu Dhabi’s International Holding Corp (IHC) to infuse capital into Adani Enterprises or other group entities.

-Quoting sources Economic Times reported that top group representatives have returned to Abu Dhabi on Monday for further discussions.
+Quoting sources, Economic Times reported that top group representatives have returned to Abu Dhabi on Monday for further discussions.
 The news has come weeks after the Adani Enterprises withdrew its Rs 20,000 crore follow on public offer amid steep fall in the group shares following dozens of allegations of wrongdoing by Hindenburg Research.

 As per the ET report, the quantum of investments has not yet been finalised, but sources told ET the group was looking at a $1-$1.5 billion infusion of 'confidence capital.'